TheSonOfThomp/sketch-flat-export/README.md

-# Batch Export & Rename
+# Sketch Flat Export

 ## Purpose

-This plugin lets you export your symbols and layers with manageable filenames, without needing to change your Sketch symbol nesting or naming conventions.
+This plugin lets you export your symbols and layers with manageable filenames into one folder, without needing to change your Sketch symbol nesting or naming conventions.

 #### These Sketch symbols...
 ![sketch-symbols](assets/img-sketch-symbols.png)